 What is the best spark plug for VW?

 The best spark plugs for VW are those that meet the manufactures specifications.
-The tip material can help the spark plug last longer, but it will not increase performance or horsepower.
+The tip material can help the spark plug last longer but will not increase performance or horsepower.

 Here are some highly-rated spark plugs for VW: